When Did We Decide That Overspending At Christmas Is Acceptable?

-“I’m dreading Christmas this year,” 30-year-old copywriter Megan — who didn’t want us to use her last name — tells Refinery29, over the phone.
+“I’m dreading Christmas this year,” 30-year-old copywriter Megan — who didn’t want us to use her last name — tells Refinery29 over the phone.
 “I used to love it — the seasonal coffee menus, the lights, the presents and gatherings.
 This year, I honestly wish it would somehow get cancelled.”
-Megan is one of many people in the UK who’ve felt the weight of rising costs, something she says has “battered” her and her finances, and now the holiday season is unaffordable.
+Megan is one of many people who’ve felt the weight of rising costs, something she says has “battered” her and her finances, and now the holiday season is unaffordable.

 AdvertisementADVERTISEMENT

-Overspending is an unspoken staple of Christmas festivities: According to a 2012 study, it takes the average person a whopping four months to get their finances back into shape after the festive season, where they get into an average of £439 of debt.
+Overspending is an unspoken staple of Christmas festivities: A national survey by Finder has shown that 24% of people will be using credit to cover costs over the Christmas season — that's equivalent to 4.8 million people.
 Not very festive.

-With 2023 seeing a 6.7% rise in inflation and no salary increases to match up, it’s easy to see how more than half (54%) of people said they are worried about being able to afford Christmas this year, according to a recent TopCashback study.
+With 2023 seeing a CPI rise of 5.4% over the past year, and no salary increases to match up, it’s easy to see how 26%, or the equivalent of 5.3 million people, said they will not be able to afford a Christmas meal according to The Salvation Army's recent study, and how 30% of parents are worried their children will go without presents.

 It’s clear that most of us are in the same boat, fearing impending Christmas finances.
 The most obvious solution is to make some serious cutbacks.
 Surely we can all have a great Christmas without throwing all that money around?
-Unfortunately, a survey from Standard Life says 42% of people still don’t feel comfortable talking with friends and family about money, leaving many of us unsure of how to navigate the awkward Christmas bill discussion.
+Unfortunately, a study from Finder says only 18% of Australians feel comfortable talking with friends and family about money, leaving many of us unsure of how to navigate the awkward Christmas bill discussion.

 AdvertisementADVERTISEMENT